type-factory/type-factory/docs/Alphabets-scripts-blocks-and-categories.md

 # Alphabets, scripts, blocks and categories

-Before going further let us define what we mean by alphabets, scripts, blocks and categories.
+Let us define what we mean by alphabets, scripts, blocks and categories.

 ## Alphabets